back-2-95/ansible-role-aws-efs/README.md

 ## Author Information

-This role was created in 2016 by Marko Korhonen.
+This role was created in 2018 by Thiago Almeida.